esgj/timeline-calendar/README.md

 ![Screenshot 2022-11-16 at 10 37 07](https://user-images.githubusercontent.com/6502063/202144497-721d0b7a-f32d-4930-b08d-552973d88c0b.png)

-It is easy to customize the theme by defining CSS variables as :root.
+It is easy to customize the theme by defining CSS variables in :root.

 ```css
 :root {